-Line 5: If you were born after 1952, have reached age 62, and received retirement benefits from employment with a governmental agency that was exempt from the Social Security Act, the first \$15,000 of retirement benefits may be subtracted from Michigan taxable income.
+Line 6: If you were born after 1952, have reached age 62, and received retirement benefits from employment with a governmental agency that was exempt from the Social Security Act, the first \$15,000 of retirement benefits may be subtracted from Michigan taxable income.

-Line 6: If you (and your spouse) were born after 1952, all private and public retirement benefits are fully taxable and may not be subtracted from Michigan taxable income.
+Line 7: If you (and your spouse) were born after 1952 and lines 5 and 6 do not apply, all private and public retirement benefits are fully taxable and may not be subtracted from Michigan taxable income.

-Line 7: Enter personal exemptions you are claiming for withholding.
+Line 8: Enter personal exemptions you are claiming for withholding.
 Do not claim more than your allowable personal exemptions on all MI W-4s (wages) or MI W-4P forms combined.

-Line 8: You may designate additional withholding if you expect to owe more than the amount withheld.
-The amount on line 7 must be a percentage.
+Line 9: You may designate additional withholding if you expect to owe more than the amount withheld.
+The amount on line 9 must be a percentage.
 Check with your pension administrator to see if they permit additional withholding.

-Line 9: If allowed by your pension administrator, you may enter an additional dollar amount to be withheld from each payment.
+Line 10: If allowed by your pension administrator, you may enter an additional dollar amount to be withheld from each payment.